The Danvise Rotary Fly Tying Vise

-I was first introduced to the Danvise by the owner of “fine flies for fisherman” – an old school fly shop located in Kamloops British Columbia.
+I was first introduced to the Danvise fly tying vise by the owner of “fine flies for fisherman”, an old school fly shop located in Kamloops (trout central) British Columbia.
 Graham and his wife ran the entire shop themselves and Graham pumped out the majority of the countless flies that they sold on the Danvise!
-So, when Graham suggested that this was the tying vice that I should buy I was already sold on it … but when he told me that I would only have to pay $75.00 for it I literally couldn’t get the cash out of my pocket fast enough!
-That must have been 10 years ago and to this day I still regularly use the vise for all my fly tying needs!
+So, when Graham suggested that this was the fly tying vise that I should buy I was already sold on it.
+When he told me that it was under $100.00 I literally couldn’t get the cash out of my pocket fast enough!
+That must have been at least 10 years ago and to this day I still regularly use the Danvise for all my fly tying needs!

 The mounting system consists of a quality, well designed C clamp which provides a solid, immobile hold that remains tight even through long tying sessions.
 The clamp comes with protective pads that eliminate any marks or damage to the mounting surface.

-The vice stem is sturdy and provides for smooth height adjustment.
+The vise stem is sturdy and provides for smooth height adjustment.

-We’ve saved the jaws for last as although the are probably the Danvise’s greatest strength, if not operated correctly they are also its greatest weakness!
+We’ve saved the jaws for last as, although the are probably the Danvise’s greatest strength, if not operated correctly they can also be its greatest weakness!

-The Jaws of the Danvise operate smoothly, are easy to open and close and are easily adjustable for a wide range of hook sizes.
-Once set, the jaws will remain in the set position for as many flies of that size that you wish to tie – they won’t come out of calibration unless manually reset by the user.
-The jaws camming system exerts a force of 10 – 1 on the hook it’s holding – talk about rock solid.
-The problem, however, is that if careful adjustment is not made for each size hook you will (and trust me cause I have) prematurely wear out or damage the jaw tips.
-It doesn’t have to be that way though … remember that instructional video that I told you Mr. Beaty includes with the vise?
-Watch it – especially the section on how to install the hook in the vise!
-And if you’re like me and don’t follow instructions very well … no problem, I’m sure Al will help you out – my replacement jaws were shipped out to me the very next business day after they received my email order!
+The Jaws of the Danvise operate smoothly, are easy to open and close, and are easily adjustable for a wide range of hook sizes.
+Once set, the jaws will remain in the set position for as many flies of that size that you wish to tie, they won’t come out of calibration unless manually reset by the user.
+The jaws camming system exerts a force of 10 – 1 on the hook it’s holding, talk about rock solid!
+If, however, careful hook size adjustment is not made it may result in premature wear or damage of the jaw tips.
+It doesn’t have to be that way though and to help with the learning curve on this simple adjustment step Al Beatty has provided a “set up and introduction to the Danvise” video which you can view below.
+And worse case scenario if the jaws do become accidentally damaged replacement jaws are inexpensive and readily available.

 Is the Danvise perfect?
 Absolutely not.
 Is it the best fly tying vise that money can buy?
 Nope again.
-Is it the best rotary fly tying vise you can buy for under a hundred bucks?
+Is it the best rotary fly tying vise you can buy for around a hundred bucks?
 Well … in our opinion it’s probably the best fly tying vise you can buy for under two hundred bucks!
-The Danvise gives you many of the great features and quality found on the much higher priced vises at a very reasonable price.
+The Danvise fly tying vise gives you many of the great features and quality found on the much higher priced vises at a very reasonable price.
 It’s very easy to set up, holds a hook better than the best of them and just plain works!
 It is very easy for us to recommend this vise and we’re sure you’ll be as happy with it as we are!
-To order yours visit Al at DV Central today!